Buying the Name

 (Note that the screenshots and actions are particular to name.com and may differ based on your DNS provider)

 Make sure that the type of record you are adding is an “A” record.
 We’ll need to add 4 different A records that point to the following IP addresses:

-You can leave the "host" section empty, but in the "answer" field paste the IP address and add each one individually.
+You can leave the “host” section empty (in some services like NameCheap they require something in the host field, if this is the case input “@” into the host field), but in the “answer” field paste the IP address and add each one individually.

 Next, we’ll make a CNAME record, with “www” in the “host” field and our domain name in the “answer” field:

 This will create a redirect to our domain name if someone were to type “www.” in front of our domain name. (all this information comes from here.)